lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

 10. rock crushes scissors

 ### Visual appereance ###
-Icons are used for each choice a user can select in order to visualaise the hand gestures.
+Icons are used for each possible choice in order to visualaise the hand gestures.
+These are the icons that can be selected in order to start a game.
 ### Overlay screen & Results ###
-After each choosen icon the overlay screen appears with the result.
+After selecting an icon, the overlay screen appears with the result.
-Final result appears after 10 round of won game from one of the players.
+Final result appears after 10 rounds of won game either from the user or the computer.
 ### Scores & Restart ###
 Scores appear after each round of the game.
-After each round or after a final round the game can be restarted via tapping the "Restart" button.
+After each round or after a final round, the game can be restarted when tapping the "Restart" button.
 ### Footer ###
-Footer shows informations of the creator and the github link.
+Footer shows information of the creator and a GitHub link.

 ## Future Features ##
-Design could be improved for better appereance.
+In future, design of the screen could be improved for better appereance.
-In case we recive customer feedback a section could be added about the rules.
+In case we recive customer feedback, an additional section could be added with the rules explained.
 Possibility for two live players could be implemented in the future.

 ## Typography and Color Scheme ##

 ### Typography ###
-The font used for this website is called Ralleway and it was imported from Google fonts.
+The font used for this website is called Ralleway which was imported from Google fonts.
 All icons for the game were used from Font awesome.

 ### Color Scheme ###
-I chose simple clean design whit white background and turquoise sections to better distinguish informations.
+Design is simple and clean with white background and  turquoise sections to better distinguish between information.
-Color shade used in this game are:
+The following colour shades are used:

 #71c5c1 Color Hex